 Please note: The aircraft for your flight and internet coverage are subject to change.
 Internet coverage will vary for Boeing 757-200 and 757-300 aircraft, as they are covered by three different providers.

 GogoThe following map displays Wi-Fi coverage for flights operating with Gogo.
 Gogo coverage includes the continental U.S. and parts of Alaska and Canada1.
-The following aircraft operate with this provider: Embraer 170, Embraer 175, Bombardier CRJ-700 and select Boeing 757-2002 with premium transcontinental service.
+The following aircraft operate with this provider: Embraer 170, Embraer 175, Bombardier CRJ-700 and CRJ-550.

 1Availability may be subject to change, especially over government restricted areas.

 The following map displays satellite Wi-Fi coverage for flights operating with ViaSat.
-Coverage with ViaSat includes the continental U.S., Canada, Mexico, Central America, the Caribbean and Europe.8 The following aircraft operate with this provider: Select Airbus 319, select Boeing 737-900, select Boeing 757-2009 with premium transcontinental service and 737 MAX 9.
+Coverage with ViaSat includes the continental U.S., Canada, Mexico, Central America, the Caribbean and Europe.7 The following aircraft operate with this provider: Select Airbus 319, select Boeing 737-900, Boeing 757-200 with premium transcontinental service and 737 MAX 9.

 The basic steps below apply to most wireless devices.
 Please follow these steps, also making sure to follow flight crew instructions for usage and stowing of portable electronic devices.